rynstwrt/EditorPerRepo/README.md

 <br>

 ## FEATURES:
-- Config to add editors to the GUI
+- Config to add editors to the GUI.
 - Support for **glob patterns** and **environment variables** in paths.

 <br>